bio-tools/biotoolsSchema/README.md

 type | Description
 ---- | -----------
-Database | A collection of data, datasets, a registry etc. | 1.4, 2.0-beta-03
+Database | A collection of data, datasets, a registry etc. | 1.4, 2.0-beta-04
-Tool | Software which you can download, install, configure and run yourself. | 1.4, 2.0-beta-03 Service | Software provided as a service and available for immediate use, e.g. on the Web. | 1.4, 2.0-beta-03 Workflow | A definition of a collection of tools, services etc. for running in a workflow system. | 1.4, 2.0-beta-03 Platform | An integrated environment, including suites, workbenches, workflow systems, frameworks etc. | 1.4, 2.0-beta-03 Container | A collection of data, tools, services etc. in a portable environment, e.g. VMs, Docker. | 1.4, 2.0-beta-03 Library | A package of code for building/extending tools, including widgets, plug-ins, toolkits etc. | 1.4, 2.0-beta-03 Other | Other type of resource not listed above.
+Ontology | A collection of information about concepts, including terms, synonyms, descriptions etc. | 2.0-beta-04 Tool | Software which you can download, install, configure and run yourself. | 1.4, 2.0-beta-04 Service | Software provided as a service and available for immediate use, e.g. on the Web. | 1.4, 2.0-beta-04 Workflow | A definition of a collection of tools, services etc. for running in a workflow system. | 1.4, 2.0-beta-04 Platform | An integrated environment, including suites, workbenches, workflow systems, frameworks etc. | 1.4, 2.0-beta-04 Container | A collection of data, tools, services etc. in a portable environment, e.g. VMs, Docker. | 1.4, 2.0-beta-04 Library | A package of code for building/extending tools, including widgets, plug-ins, toolkits etc. | 1.4, 2.0-beta-04 Other | Other type of resource not listed above.

 ## Interface types (v1.4)